ynuo-o/Visual-system-logbook-/lab1/README.md

 # Lab 1
 ### Loading and Understanding the Test Image

-The provided “clown” dataset is loaded in MATLAB as an indexed colour image represented by a matrix X and an associated colormap map.
+The provided “clown” dataset is loaded in MATLAB as an indexed colour image represented by the matrix X and the colormap map, while caption only provides descriptive metadata of the image.
+In the workspace, X appears as a 200 × 320 double-precision matrix whose elements store colour index values (rather than direct grayscale intensities).
+The variable map is an 81×3 double matrix representing the colormap.
-In the workspace, X appears as a 200 × 320 double-precision matrix whose elements store colour index values rather than direct grayscale intensities.
+Each row specifies an RGB colour value in the range [0,1], and the pixel values in X act as indices that reference these colours.

 ```matlab
 load clown